renovatebot/renovate/docs/development/zod.md

 This means that any new manager or datasource should use Zod as well.
 This document explains _how_ and _why_ you should use Zod features.

-When writing schema validation you're aiming for a balance between strictness of explicit contracts between separately developed systems, and the permissiveness of Renovate.
+When writing schema validation you are aiming for a balance between strictness of explicit contracts between separately developed systems, and the permissiveness of Renovate.
 We want Renovate to be only as strict as it _needs_ to be.

 Renovate should _not_ assume a field is always present.